 Natural Dying Living Will

 California psychiatrist Dr. Stanley Terman specializes in end-of-life decision-making.
-He has developed a "Natural Dying Living Will" that he describes as "an ironclad strategy" for dealing with advanced Alzheimer's dementia and unbearable end-of-life pain.
+He has developed a "Natural Dying Living Will" that he describes as "an ironclad strategy" for dealing with advanced Alzheimer's and unbearable end-of-life pain.

-If you go to YouTube and search for "Dr. Terman" and "living will," you will find other videos with additional details.
+If you go to YouTube and search for "Dr. Terman" and "living will," you will find his videos with additional details.
 You can visit Dr. Terman's "Caring Advocates" website to order the living will planning documents and videos.

 I will probably end up using a simpler, easier process.
 Recently, I was talking with a friend about VSED and advanced end-of-life decisions for dementia patients.
 For several years, he has been undergoing treatments for cancer.